Career TipsApr 12, 2025· 7 min read· Updated Jul 7, 2026

 They expect you to negotiate

 The first offer is rarely the final offer.
 Recruiters and hiring managers know this.
-Most companies build a negotiation buffer into every offer — usually 5 to 15 percent above the initial number.
+Most companies build a negotiation buffer into every offer, usually 5 to 15 percent above the initial number.
 If you don't ask, that money just stays in the company's budget.
+Honestly, it's not personal.
+It's just math.

 Negotiating won't cost you the offer.
-It's only a problem if you're aggressive, vague, or you keep going back multiple times.
+It only becomes a problem if you're aggressive, vague, or you keep going back multiple times.
 One well-framed counter almost never kills a deal.

 The first thing to do when you get the offer

 Don't respond immediately.
 Buy yourself time with something like: "This is exciting, thank you.
 Can I have until [date two days out] to review everything?"
-That's normal.
-No one expects you to decide on the spot.
+That's completely normal.
+No one expects you to decide on the spot, and asking for time signals that you take it seriously.

 Use that time to research.
 Check Glassdoor, Levels.fyi, LinkedIn Salary, and Bureau of Labor Statistics data for the role, your city, and your experience level.
 Go in with a number backed by data, not just a gut feeling.